Look at what you’ve accomplished: You’ve reached your weight-loss goal and you feel like you’re ready to take on the

 Not to crash your party, but research has shown that only about 20 percent of overweight individuals are successful at long-term weight loss.

-“Long-term” is defined as losing at least 10 percent of initial body weight and maintaining that loss for at least one year.
+“Long term” is defined as losing at least 10 percent of initial body weight and maintaining that loss for at least 1 year.

 Defense mechanisms like increased hunger, lower-energy metabolism, resorting to old habits, and day-to-day stresses seem to fight against you even more than when you were in weight-loss mode.